Want your business to be highlighted on this map? Become a gold-level sponsor and we’ll put you on it!

 In Revere, you can access the trail where Lynn Street meets Wesley Street in Malden, near the Revere line.

-In Saugus, you can access the trail where Salem Street meets Franklin Street in Revere, near the Saugus line.
+In Saugus, you can access the trail where Salem Street meets North Marshall Street in Revere, near the Saugus line.

 What some trail users have to say…